holllllai/lr_svm_from_scratch/README.md

-# lr_svm_from_scratch
-build logistic regression model and svm model to predict dating
+# build logistic regression model and svm model to predict dating